 By 1992, God led GCC to a location along Greenfield Road in the rural, farming community of Gilbert.
 The property had previously been a private residence that was already converted to a meeting facility large enough to serve as a school and a church.
 The Lord granted GCC the ability to rent and eventually purchase this property that exists as its current home.

-In 1996, a nouthetic counseling center was established under the direction of Darrell Gustafson, also a 1984 graduate of Redeemer Seminary and Associate Pastor at GCC.
-That counseling ministry has since developed the Biblical Counseling Training Center of Arizona which trains and connects biblical counselors throughout the state.
+In 1996, a nouthetic counseling center was established under the direction of Darrell Gustafson, also a 1984 graduate of Redeemer Seminary.
+The counseling ministry has since developed the Biblical Counseling Training Center of Arizona which trains and connects biblical counselors throughout the state.

 In 1997 Grace Covenant joined the Association of Reformed Baptist Churches of America (ARBCA)as a charter member.